deepjyoti-dev/Blockchain/README.md

 GET /chain → Retrieve the full blockchain

+Block Structure

 Each block contains:

+Field	Description
-index – Position of the block in the chain
+index	Position in the chain

-timestamp – Time of block creation

-data – Any JSON data

-previous_hash – Hash of the previous block

-nonce – Number used for mining

-hash – SHA-256 hash of the block
+timestamp	Time of block creation data	Any JSON data (e.g., transactions) previous_hash	Hash of the previous block nonce	Number used for mining hash	SHA-256 hash of the block

-Prerequisites
+🛠️ Prerequisites

 Python 3.8+